Virginia Workers Compensation Attorney

 - Slip & fall accidents on dangerous surfaces

 - Warehouse accidents

 - Workplace violence

 As you can see, your work injury may be caused by an unavoidable accident, inadequate training, defective machinery, or a dangerous work environment.
 Under Virginia workers compensation the cause doesn’t matter.
 Virginia workers comp is a no-fault system that compensates injured employees even if their own negligence caused the injury.
-Work injury attorney Corey Pollard represents employees who were hurt in all types of work accidents in Virginia and across the nation.
+Workers compensation attorney Corey Pollard represents employees who were hurt in all types of work accidents in Virginia and across the nation.

 If you do not know the answers to each of those questions, then you may have an occupational illness.
 Common occupational illnesses include carpal tunnel syndrome due to repetitive motion, hearing loss due to working in a loud environment, and asthma or chronic pain due to exposure to fumes or mold.
-Though these claims are less common than workers comp claims based on workplace accidents, our work injury lawyer can still help you.
+Though these claims are less common than workers comp claims based on workplace accidents, our workplace accident lawyer can still help you.